 Contractor’s staff will be onsite to provide coverage during the absence of AMHD/HSH personnel.
 This is to ensure continuity of operations while AMHD/HSH staff members are out of the office for a specific period.
 Adequate notification will be provided to plan for AMHD/HSH coverage.

-It is expected that coverage blocks will be 8-hour shifts.
+It is expected a that coverage blocks will be 8-hour shifts.

-Not to exceed total of three weeks per calendar year
+Not to exceed total of 30 workdays per calendar year

 Contractor will provide stand-by technician’s resumes for review.